-Redshift scalability allows users to enjoy an increase in performance when resources including memory and I/O capacity increase.
-To get the best for their buck, Panoply seamlessly scales Redshift users’ cloud footprints according to the amount of data and the number and complexity of queries.
-It scales the cluster on demand - ensuring the data warehouse performance is well balanced with costs.
+Redshift architecture scalability allows users to enjoy an increase in performance when resources including memory and I/O capacity increase.
+To get the best for their buck, Panoply seamlessly scales clusters on demand, ensuring the data warehouse performance is well balanced with costs.

 Backup and disaster recovery

 Traditionally, businesses have cobbled together multiple software solutions to address disaster recovery (DR), backup and archival as a part of the larger data protection practices.
 This approach is mind-bogglingly inefficient for the data engineer tasked with managing each of these solutions.
 It is also a relatively expensive approach.
 A different way of dealing with DR is to leverage cloud architecture for secondary workflows such as backup, archival and disaster recovery (DR).

 BigQuery automatically replicates data to ensure its availability and durability.
 However, complete loss of data due to disaster is less common than the need for fast, instant restore of, for example, a specific table or even a specific record.
 For both purposes, Redshift automatically stores backups to S3 and enables you to revisit data at any point in time over the last ninety days.
 In all cases, retrieval includes a series of actions that can make the instant recovery a cumbersome, lengthy operation.